 Other useful information

-I recommend you start your visit from Kamakura station, stopping at the Infopoint to collect the free city map and buy the bus and Enoden train day pass for 600yen.
+I recommend you start your visit from Kamakura station, stopping at the Infopoint to collect the free city map and buy the Kamakura Free Environment Bill that for 900yen allows you to use Enoden and bus in Kamakura area.

 Then move immediately to the Hase area, so as to avoid the bus tours that start to download hordes of tourists from the late morning to the Big Buddha.